Bee County

 Today, Bee County remains a vibrant community with a diverse economy.
 It is known for its agricultural output, with cattle ranching, cotton farming, and vegetable cultivation being key industries.
 The county also benefits from the presence of the oil and gas industry, which continues to contribute to its economic stability.
 Bee County's rich history and natural beauty make it an attractive destination for visitors and residents alike.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bee County, Texas.
+This timeline provides a concise overview of the key events in the history of Bee County, Texas.

 • 1836: Bee County is part of the newly independent Republic of Texas.